 However, consideration should be given to any specific definition of student within the relevant policy, rule or regulation.

 Student contribution: For funding and student contribution purposes, the Australian Government has prescribed bands of disciplinary areas into which individual units may fall.
 For Commonwealth-supported places, universities then determine the amount of student contribution applicable to units they offer in each band.
-Current student contribution levels are available on the Student Contribution Amount page.
+Current student contribution levels are available at Fees.

 The level of student contribution for a course of study in a given year is determined on the basis of the units selected and the bands to which those units belong.